-It will depend on their registration but most will take children from the age of 4 to 12 years but this is different for each club as it will usually depend on the age of the school they are based in or near to.
+Most will take children from the age of 4 to 12 years but this is different for each club as it will usually depend on the age of the school they are based in or near to.

 What is the average fee?

-The average fee in Surrey is usually between £8 to £15.50 per session depending on the length of time the club is open and the food they offer.
+The average fee in Surrey is usually between £10 to £19 per session depending on the length of time the club is open and if food is provided.
 Some clubs will offer concessions for siblings.

 If the club is registered with Ofsted you can check whether you may be eligible for help with childcare costs via the Childcare Choices website or by using the Childcare Calculator.
 These can give you an estimate of how much you could get depending on your family circumstances.